Quercus suber: Uses

 paper, badminton shuttlecocks, cricket balls, handles of fishing rods and hand tools, special devices for the space industry and for other technical applications (including composite materials, shoe soles, floor coverings).
 Bottle cork production accounts for around 70% of the added value in cork cultivation.
 Since natural corks are increasingly being replaced by plastic or sheet metal closures, there could be a significant decline in the cork oak population in southwestern Europe, which endangers the biodiversity in these areas.

 The bark, which contains around twelve percent extractable tannin, is also used.
-In addition, the acorns are used as feed in extensive pig fattening (acorn fattening).
-One tree can provide 15 to 30 kg of acorns per year.
+In addition, the acorns are used as feed in extensive pig fattening (acorn fattening), such as for Iberian ham production; although the Holm Oak (Quercus ilex), is preferred for this due to its sweeter fruits.
+One cork oak tree can provide 15 to 30 kg of acorns per year.

 Cork oaks cannot legally be cut down in Portugal, except for forest management felling of old, unproductive trees, and, even in those cases, farmers need special permission from the Ministry of Agriculture.

 Cork harvesting is done entirely without machinery, being dependent solely on human labour.
 Usually five people are required to harvest the tree's bark, using a small axe.
 The process mandates specialized training due to the skill required to harvest bark without inflicting too much damage to the tree.

 The European cork industry produces 300,000 tonnes of cork a year, with a value of €1.5 billion and employing 30,000 people.
 Wine corks represent 15% of cork usage by weight but 66% of revenues.

 Cork oaks are sometimes planted as individual trees, providing a minor income to their owners.
 The tree is also sometimes cultivated for ornament.
 Hybrids with Turkey oak (Quercus cerris) are not uncommon, both where their ranges overlap in the wild in southwest Europe and in cultivation; the hybrid Quercus × hispanica is known as Lucombe oak, for William Lucombe, who first identified it.

 Some cork is also produced in eastern Asia from the related Chinese cork oak (Quercus variabilis).